-22. In the give figure AB = BC, M is the mid point AB and N is the mid point of BC.
+22. In the give figure AB = BC, M is the mid point of AB and N is the mid point of BC.
 Show that AM = NC

-23. In the give figure $\angle 1 = \angle 3$ and $\angle 2 = \angle 4$
+23. In the given figure $\angle 1 = \angle 3$ and $\angle 2 = \angle 4$

-- 24. An equilateral triangle is a polygen made up of three line segment out of which two line segments are equal to the third one and all the angles are 60° each. - Can you justify that all sides and all angles are equal in equilateral triangle. - 25.
+- 24. An equilateral triangle is a polygon made up of three line segments out of which two line segments are equal to the third one and all the angles are 60° each. - Can you justify that all sides and all angles are equal in equilateral triangle? - 25.
 RAM and Shyam are two students of Class IX.
 They give equal donation to a blind school in the month of March.
-In April each student double their donation. - (a) compare their donation in April. - (b) what values are depicted in the question - (c) which mathematical concept have been covered in this question? - 26.
-Monika and Vasu have the same weight if they each gain weight by 2kg.
-How will their new weights be compared? - (a) what values are depicted in this question? - (b) What mathematical concept have been covered in this question?
+In April each student double their donation. - (a) compare their donation in April. - (b) which mathematical concept have been covered in this question? - 26.
+Monika and Vasu have the same weight if they both gain weight by 2kg.
+How will their new weights be compared? - (a) What mathematical concept have been covered in this question?